dengking/data-structure/docs/tree/application-of-tree-data-structure.md

 >
 > [Parse tree](https://en.wikipedia.org/wiki/Parse_tree)  is used in compiler, which reveal to us that tree can be used to describe the structure of [sentences](https://en.wikipedia.org/wiki/Sentence_(linguistics)) that is  [syntax](https://en.wikipedia.org/wiki/Syntax) and  [formal grammar](https://en.wikipedia.org/wiki/Formal_grammar) can be convert to [tree](https://en.wikipedia.org/wiki/Tree_(data_structure)).

-If you have read book describe the **compiler technology**, for example the classic definitive book [Compilers: Principles, Techniques, and Tools](https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools) by Alfred V. Aho, Monica S. Lam, Ravi Sethi, and Jeffrey D. Ullman, you will be aware how important the tree structure is to the compiler.
+If you have read book describing the **compiler technology**, for example the classic definitive book [Compilers: Principles, Techniques, and Tools](https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools) by Alfred V. Aho, Monica S. Lam, Ravi Sethi, and Jeffrey D. Ullman, you will be aware how important the tree structure is to the compiler.
 As described in chapter 2.2.3 Parse Trees:

 > Tree data structures figure prominently in compiling.